 Amy Saharia focuses her practice on appellate litigation.
 She represents corporate and individual clients in high-stakes appeals in the U.S. Supreme Court and federal and state appellate courts.
-She has argued twice in the U.S. Supreme Court.
-She has represented clients in every federal court of appeals and has argued in a majority of the federal courts of appeals.
-Amy’s appellate matters have involved a broad range of subject matters, including intellectual property, criminal law, product liability, preemption, civil procedure, and administrative law.
+She has handled dozens of matters in the U.S. Supreme Court, including two recent oral arguments.
+She has represented clients in every federal court of appeals.
+Amy’s appellate matters have involved a broad range of subject matters, including criminal law, trademark law, product liability, civil procedure, and administrative law.
 Amy clerked for Justice Sonia Sotomayor on the U.S. Supreme Court from 2010 to 2011.
-Amy’s appellate practice has been nationally recognized.
-In 2024, Forbes named Amy to its inaugural list of “Top 200 Lawyers in the U.S.” Amy has also been recognized in the appellate field as a “Next Generation Partner” by The Legal 500, as well as a "Future Star" by Benchmark Litigation

 Amy also advises clients on legal strategy in trial-level proceedings.
 Clients frequently call on Amy to help position cases in trial courts for a future appeal.
 Amy has served as appellate counsel at multiple federal jury trials, where she has argued dispositive, pre-trial, and evidentiary motions, all with an eye to developing the record for appeal.